akdsco/next/docs/5-Audit.md

  | First CPU Idle                   | 1.7s  |    9.9s    |        82%   |
  | First Meaningful Paint           | 1.7s  |    2.8s    |        39%   |

- As we can see, Todos is diametrically faster.
+ As we can see, next is diametrically faster.
 There are a few key differences:

  - it's a smaller application with client-side "database"
  - it does not have to load any additional code, e.g. adds